supratims/glide-bills/README.md

 ### Testing

-Run `phpunit test.php` for a basic test, to be expanded once we actually get more than a 404 from the interface.
+Run `phpunit test.php` to test all implemented interfaces.
+Other interfaces can be added to tests without changing the class thanks to the `__call` magic method.